bwplotka/mimic/README.md

 * Quick feedback loop.
 Catch most mistakes and incompatibilities in Golang compile time, before you even deploy it further.
   As you probably know one of Golang goal is to have very fas compilation time, which feels like you are running a script.

-* Keep the set of the languages used in your organization to a minimum - just one: Go, one of the cleanest, simplest and dev friendly languages at the moment.
+* Keep the set of the languages used in your organization to a minimum - just one: Go, one of the cleanest, simplest and developer friendly languages around.

 ## What `GoCodeIt` is **NOT**

-* It does NOT implementi any deployment/distribution logic.
+* It does NOT implement any deployment/distribution logic.
 * It is NOT intended to trigger any changes.
 Instead use the right tool for the job e.g. `kubectl apply`, `ansible`, `puppet`, `chef`, `terraform`
 * It is NOT (yet) a registry for reusable templates, however we encourage the community to create public repositories for those!